Megx02/BINF6251/final_project/PROPOSAL.md

 **Prototype data plan:**

 I will use a subset of the host coding sequences (about 50) and 2-3 viral genes for testing and debugging.
-This allows for debugging and testing.

 Once the algorithm is validated with the prototype data, it can be scaled up to the full human coding sequence dataset and the full viral gene set.